A growing demand for instant coffee

 The exact origins of coffee are not known; however, many believe the beloved beans were found in Ethiopia by a goat herder named Kaldi.
 Raw coffee appears as a cherry-like fruit which becomes red when ripen.
 Coffee beans can be found at the centre of the red fruit.

-The convenient forms of coffee, like coffee pods and capsules and RTD coffee are becoming popular among masses (especially in North America and Western Europe) to prepare good coffee in the comfort of home, in less time.
+The conventional forms of coffee, like coffee pods and capsules and RTD coffee, are becoming popular among the masses (especially in North America and Western Europe) to prepare good coffee in the comfort of home, in less time.

-Factors such as increasing out of home coffee consuming population, increasing instant coffee preference, growing demand for specialty coffee, and increasing green coffee consumption in emerging economies are expected to drive the market.
+Factors such as increasing out-of-home coffee consuming population, increasing instant coffee preference, growing demand for speciality coffee, and increasing green coffee consumption in emerging economies are expected to drive the market.